Polina Pasztircsák

-Polina Pasztircsák (international spelling: Pastirchak) (born 24 September 1982 in Budapest) is a Hungarian operatic and concert singer (soprano).
+Polina Pasztircsák (international spelling: Pastirchak; born 24 September 1982) is a Hungarian opera and concert singer (soprano).

 Biography

 Education and early career

 Pastirchak was born in Budapest as the second daughter of a Hungarian father and a Russian mother.
-Her parents are designers, as well as her sister, Larisza Pasztircsák is founder of the fashion label Mrs Herskin.
+Her parents are designers, as well as her sister, Larisza Pasztircsák is the founder of the fashion label Mrs Herskin.
 Pastirchak began studying voice at the age of 19 with her first teacher, Julia Bikfalvy, in Budapest.
 In 2004, she won the Simandy National Singing Competition.
 She continued her musical studies in Italy as a pupil of Mirella Freni.
 In 2010, she completed her degree in Conservatorio Girolamo Frescobaldi in Ferrara.
 In addition to her musical studies, she attained a degree in Cultural Management at the West Hungarian University.
-She works on her repertoire with vocal coaches Carol Richardson-Smith and Jeffrey Smith, as well as on her Liedrepertoire with Jan Philip Schulze in Hannover.
+She works on her repertoire with vocal coaches Carol Richardson-Smith and Jeffrey Smith, as well as on her Liedrepertoire with Jan Philip Schulze in Hanover.
 In 2007, she made her operatic debut in Modena in a contemporary opera by Lorenzo Ferrero, Le piccole storie.
-Here at Teatro Comunale Modena, in the next season, she sang with great success the role of Micaëla.
+Here at Teatro Comunale Modena, in the next season, she sang with great success in the role of Micaëla.
 Her international breakthrough came in 2009 when she won the first prize and all special prizes at the Geneva International Music Competition.
-In 2011, she sang Partenope at the Handel festival in Karlsruhe, in 2013 Woglinde in the new ring production of Grand Théâtre de Genève.
+In 2011, she sang Partenope at the Handel festival in Karlsruhe, and in 2013 Woglinde in the new ring production of Grand Théâtre de Genève.